colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
 In short, Colonies is an **Employment Agency** for Internet-connected computers.
-Humans (or machines) submit job specifications to Colonies servers.
-Machines (so-called workers) connect to a Colonies server and search for suitable jobs.
-Each worker must have a valid Identity card and the Colonies server makes sure only authorized and qualified workers can connect and execute jobs.
+Humans (or machines) submit job specifications to a Colonies server.
+The Colonies server keeps track of one or several Colonies, which are communities of machines.
+Machines (co-called workers) connect to the Colonies server and search for suitable jobs submitted to the Colony it is a member of.
+Each worker must have a valid identity to prove its membership and the Colonies server makes sure only authorized and qualified workers can connect and be assigned relevant jobs.

 * A Colonies worker can **reside anywhere on the Internet**, e.g. inside a Kubernetes Pod, a smart phone, or embedded in a web page, enabling a compute continuum spannig devices, endge and cloud.
 * Colonies makes it possible to **orchestrate processes inside containers**.
 This is far more efficient than lauching a new container for each new job.